jdinhify/vscode-theme-gruvbox/README.md

 ## About
 A theme made originally from Defaut VS Dark+ color theme, with Gruvbox Dark (Medium Contrast) flavour.

-This might be only for web dev (HTML/CSS/JS) atm, the JS syntax color has been adjusted to match gruvbox for Sublime as much as possible.
+This might be only for web dev (HTML/CSS/JS) atm.

 Other languages haven't been tested against, but PRs are welcomed.
 To contribute, please try opening sample codes from the language you're trying to use in both `vim` (or `sublime-text`) (with `Dark Medium Contrast Gruvbox`) and `vscode`, then try matching them as much as possible.